ccrma/chuck-website/chugl/index.md

 ### Linux

-We are working on it!
-Let us know if you get it working (or would like to help us to get it working)!
+Build ChuGL from source; see <a target="_blank" href="https://github.com/ccrma/chugl#building-chugl">instructions</a>.

 ### Source

-ChuGL source can be found <a target="_blank" href="https://github.com/ccrma/chugl/">here</a>.
+ChuGL source can be found <a target="_blank" href="https://github.com/ccrma/chugl/">here</a>, along with instructions for building ChuGL on each operator system.

 ## Running